-To protect your files on your own computer, you can create a backup: a set of copies of the files that is stored in a different location from the original files (such as an external hard drive).
-Windows users can use tools such as the Back Up Files Wizard to back up their files at regular intervals.
-Mac users can use Time Machine.
+To protect all your files on your own computer including your photo and music files, you can set your computer to create a regular back up.
+A back up is a set of copies of the files that is stored in a different location from the original files (such as an external hard drive).
+Windows users can use tools such as the Back Up Files Wizard to back up their files at regular intervals and Mac users can use Time Machine.

 If you use a Mac please make sure you remember to turn off the sharing settings to prevent other people being able to access your machine.